6 Procurement Fraud & Symptoms to Alert you to Action

 🚩 Rejection of eligible bidders on unclear grounds

-An employee gives no proper justification for the need.
+Fifthly, an employee gives no proper justification for the need.
 They influence a member of the procurement team to procure goods/services in exchange for gifts in cash or kind.
 Any service/good that doesn’t contribute to the company’s interest results in a conflict of interest and therefore seen as fraudulent.

 🚩 Exchange of favors between bidder and buyer